At the moment there are three permission levels an API key can be given to restrict what it can do:

 A key will be generated when you click save.

 You can edit the name or permission level assigned to a key by hovering over the key and selecting the edit button that appears.
 You cannot change the key value or expiry date.

 Deleting a key

 Hover over the key you want to delete and select the remove button.

 An expiry date is automatically generated.
-When it is near, the system will automatically send an email to the address on your account.
+When it is near, the system will automatically send an email to the administrators in the same organisation or sub-organisation as the key.
 The first email is 30 days before expiry and as the date approaches the system will email you more regularly.
 Just as with accounts, the key will not work on the expiry date.

 Anything to watch out for?